BTE-Germany/SchemDatabase/README.md

 SchemDatabase is a fast and user-friendly plugin that allows you to obtain thousands of custom Minecraft schematics that feature unique designs.
 This easy-to-use schematics plugin gives you access to creative designing opportunities that overall enhances the quality of your builds.

+NATIVE-MINECRAFT-VERSION: 1.12.2

 ---
 <p align="left">